sjoudaki/CosmoJBD/README.md

 # CosmoJBD

 We release modified [EFTCAMB](https://github.com/EFTCAMB) and [CosmoMC](https://github.com/cmbant/CosmoMC) modules and associated data files to perform a comprehensive cosmological analysis of Jordan-Brans-Dicke (JBD) gravity.
 The nonlinear corrections to the Weyl and matter power spectra are included in a modified [HMCODE](https://github.com/alexander-mead/HMcode) that we have calibrated to a hybrid suite of COLA and RAMSES _N_-body simulations.
-For further information, please see the readme file ("readme_cosmojbd").
+For further information, please see the readme file ([readme_cosmojbd](https://github.com/sjoudaki/CosmoJBD/blob/main/readme_cosmojbd)).

 The underlying theory, cosmological observables and datasets (in particular Planck, KiDS, 2dFLenS, BOSS, Pantheon), treatment of systematic uncertainties, analysis techniques, and fitting pipeline are presented in [Joudaki, Ferreira, Lima, and Winther (2022)](https://arxiv.org/abs/2010.15278).
 The central chains of the paper are available to [download from here](https://u.pcloud.link/publink/show?code=XZgKscXZgOPsJcYsiY8kDVFbNKIGiLSmoGTk).